ReachFive/identity-ios-sdk-poc/README.md

 It contains all common tools and interfaces, authentication with passwords.

-add thes dependency into your Podfile
+add thes dependency into your `Podfile` file

 ```ruby
 pod 'IdentitySdkCore'